Product Recommendation Engine

 Generic recommendations recommend the wrong things

-A recommendation engine that doesn't understand your catalogue recommends items that are superficially similar but not actually relevant.
+A product recommendation engine that doesn't understand your catalog recommends items that are superficially similar, not actually relevant.
 A collaborative filtering model trained on too little data recommends popular items to everyone.
 A content-based model without proper item attributes recommends based on surface characteristics rather than the features users actually care about.

 Custom recommendation systems are trained on your data, tuned for your business objectives, and measured against your actual engagement and revenue metrics.